Antoni Gaudi’s this masterpiece is so special that there are lots of interesting Casa Mila facts.

 17. The balconies of Casa Mila are built using iron bars which look like waves from a distance.
 These iron balconies were designed by Josep Maria Jujol, who has also helped Gaudi with his earlier projects like Park Guell and Casa Batllo.

-Important: Did you know that booking your La Pedrera tickets online is cheaper than buying it at the tourist attraction?
+Important: Did you know that buying Casa Mila tickets online is cheaper than buying it at the tourist attraction?
 When you buy online, you don’t pay the 3 Euros of Window surcharge.
 Plus, you don’t have to wait in the queue.

 The online tickets will be emailed to you.
 To gain entry, just show them at the entrance.